The Massage Therapy Program is built on coursework that develops the ability of students to think independently,

 to weigh values, to understand fundamental theory, and to develop skills for massage therapy practice, including

 critical thinking and communication.
 With commitment to a strong competency-based foundation, continued education, and experience,

 the number of competencies should be adequate for entry-level and those existing competencies develop into proficiencies

 in a lifelong continuum.

 The Massage Therapy Program mission is to produce entry-level massage therapists for the labor market

 while fostering attitudes toward life long education and development of skills.

-- To graduate students who will work as massage therapists in an ethical, legal, safe, and effective manner while respecting the diversity of others
+- To graduate students who will work as massage therapists in an ethical, legal, professional, safe, and effective manner while respecting the diversity of others

 - To graduate students who will exhibit a love of learning and a passion for continued competence as massage therapists and encourage a sense of citizenship and social responsibility

 For more information about our graduation rates, the median debt of students who have completed the below program, and